smitec/aoc23/notes.md

 - Is it more effective to fill from the left, the right or based on the group size?
 - The furthest candidate point is dictated by the remaining points to fit and if we have room for them
 - Finding known formed placements first might be useful

+# Day 16
+- Currently getting stuck in a loop somewhere